Eugenio8mola/GraphPartitioning/sequentialAlgorithms/FiducciaMattheyses/README.md

-## Greedy Graph Growing Partitioning Algorithm
+## Fiduccia-Mattheyses Algorithm for Graph Partitioning

 <p align="justify">
   The Fiduccia-Mattheyses algorithm is a well-known iterative bi-partitioning algorithm used for graph partitioning.
 It aims to partition a given graph into two subgraphs while minimizing the edge-cut, which represents the number of edges crossing the partition boundary.